otatebe/mochi-container/README.md

 - Open this directory
 - Open a command palette by Ctrl+Shift+P and execute "Remote-Containers: Rebulid and Reopen in Container"

-## Sample program
+## Sample programs

-There is a sample program in Mochi-margo in the sample directory.
-See [README](./sample/README.md) for details.
+There are sample programs in Mochi-margo in the sample directory, and in Thallium in the thallium-sample directory.

 ## Login to other containers in a container